-- When you spot the mycelium, add about 2 inches of damp peat moss over the existing substrate and then cover this with a fresh layer of newspaper.
+- When you spot the mycelium, add about two inches of damp peat moss over the existing substrate and then cover this with a fresh layer of newspaper.

 Tips and tricks

-- Portobello mushrooms take about a week to mature from the moment the little head emerges from compost.
-As such, do not rush to harvest.
+Portobello mushrooms take about a week to mature from the moment the little head emerges from compost.
+Do not rush to harvest, though.

-- You should watch out for dark-winged fungus gnats and scuttle flies, which may lay eggs on the compost.
+You should watch out for dark-winged fungus, gnats, scuttle, or phorid flies, which may lay eggs on the compost.
 The larvae that hatch from these eggs damage mushrooms during all their stages of growth.
 Eliminate any organic debris.
 Practice good sanitation habits.

-Mushrooms do not have chlorophyll; they do not receive any nutrients and strength from the sun.
-During spawning, the greenhouse needs to be as dark as possible.
+Mushrooms do not have chlorophyll.
+It means that they do not receive any nutrients and strength from the sun.
+During spawning, the greenhouse area needs to be as dark as possible.
 The area should be sheltered from direct light.
 Portobellos want total darkness because any amount of light causes them to grow dark brown caps.
 However, they require dim light when they start forming heads.
-During this stage, light from a fluorescent lamp or indirect sunlight is sufficient.
+During this stage, light from a fluorescent lamp or indirect sunlight would be sufficient.
 Greenhouse kits that can offer this kind of lighting are ideal.

 You can also dim a section underneath your benches by using shade cloth.
 Check out greenhouse and garden shade clothes here!